Showing the diagram he created, Ross presented the key components of infrastructure asset management.

 And not always gaps upwards sometimes there’s going to be gaps downwards on providing a level of service that people don’t want to pay for anymore.
 Maybe we’re going to have to drop the level of service.

-Our towns is not growing it is shrinking, how are we going to manage that in terms of the sustainability of our infrastructure?
+Our town is not growing it is shrinking, how are we going to manage that in terms of the sustainability of our infrastructure?

 And sometimes you’ve looked at your risks and maybe decide you want another career or at least you need to talk your governance.